muhammadrezaulkarim/DesignPatternInJava/DesignPatternWorkSpace/DesignPatterns/src/com/pattern/example/command/readme.txt

 CLIENT ---> INVOKER ---> RECEIVER

-In this design, the application that forwards the request and the set of Receiver objects that offer the services required to process the request are closely tied to each other in that they interact with each other directly.
+In this design, the invoker object and the set of Receiver objects that offer the services required to process the request are closely tied to each other in that they interact with each other directly.
 This could result in a set of conditional if statements in the implementation of the invoker (one for each requested service).